Notargets/gocca/dgkernel/documentation/DGKernelV2_example.md

 ## Generated Kernel Example

-Here's what one of the generated kernels might look like:
+Here's what the generated RK stage kernel might look like:

 ```c
 // Generated preamble with static matrices